 The UK develops software for many applications and international companies, providing funding for research and development.
 About 100,000 software companies operate across the country, among which are IBM and HP.

 Many key global IT businesses choose to locate in the Thames Valley, which for many years has been known as the UK’s Silicon Valley.

 One of the six Cisco offices in the UK is based at Green Park, near Reading.
-This fabulous location has 19 buildings in 195 acres and gives Cisco around 60 neighbours including many in the IT sector – have a browse to see how many of them you know and with how many you might want to work.
+The location gives Cisco around 60 neighbours including many in the IT sector.

 Serelay, one of 10 start-ups to be named in Tech Nation’s Rising Stars (2019), is based at Harwell Campus.
 Establishing the industry standard for trusted digital media capture, it enables mobile devices to capture photos and videos which can be queried for authenticity of content, time and location.